patty6339/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # This repo is for the web infrastructure task

-Here are some of the concepts covered in the task
+Here are some of the concepts covered in the project

 ### What is a Database?
 A **database** is an organized collection of structured information or data, typically stored electronically in a computer system.
 A database is managed by a database management system (DBMS).
 Together, the data and the DBMS, along with the applications associated with them, are referred to as a database system.
 Databases are used to store, manage, and retrieve information efficiently.